brianhouse/sound_art/NEXT.md

 statements in crit examples should be sound art, not media art

+the lecturing is boring. hands on activities to understand these concepts? like digital sampling? by cutting paper?

+build a record player?

+do an in class exercise to locate sounds?

+hearing test equipment?

+*** all of this ***

 #### Audacity

 For those of you that still cannot load .m4a files into Audacity, you'll need to install the FFMPEG libraries for Mac (https://lame.buanzo.org/lame_64bit_osx.pkg) or PC (https://lame.buanzo.org/ffmpeg-win-2.2.2.zip).
 Do this and then restart Audacity, and the import should work.
 If not, let me know and we can work through it during office hours.